AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/import-file.md

 `POST https://analytics.adobe.io/api/{GLOBALCOMPANYID}/classifications/job/import/createApiJob/{DATASET_ID}`

 You can also use this endpoint to remove a cell value or delete a key on the server.
-For more information, see Remove classification data values.
+For more information, see [Remove classification fields or keys](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/classifications/remove-values).

 ### Request and Response Examples